 The management factors most affecting CC-induced weed control were CC type and CC biomass at termination.
 The interaction between CC biomass and CC type was not significant (p-value???), meaning weed biomass is negatively associated with CC biomass regardless of CC type.
 We also found that 5 Mg ha-1 of biomass at termination reduced weed biomass by 75% for grass CCs, although this was only 40% for non-grass CCs (Fig. 3).

 Here, we assume that 75% reduction in weed biomass constitutes ‘sufficient’ weed control, but we acknowledge that this threshold can be a matter of some debate.
-Weed density reductions upwards of 90% (comparable to herbicide effectiveness) are needed to prevent increases in weed seed bank (Liebman and Nichols 2020)(Liebman and Nichols, 2020).
+Weed density reductions upwards of 90% (comparable to herbicide effectiveness) are needed to prevent increases in weed seed bank (Liebman and Nichols 2020).
 However, because here the effect of CCs on weed density was not significant (Fig. 1), determining a meaningful threshold reduction for weed biomass was less straightforward.
 In our dataset, only nine comparisons showed >90% reductions in weed biomass in response to CCs.
 Because statistical model predictions are most accurate near the mean response value (the mean reduction in weed biomass from grass CCs was 68%; Fig. 2), estimating the CC biomass threshold to achieve >90% reduction would be accompanied by a high degree of uncertainty.
 We therefore chose a 75% threshold because we consider this balanced between a reduction in weed biomass and the uncertainty surrounding the estimate.
 Additionally, this estimate is similar to thresholds reported by other studies.
 For instance, CCs in Pennsylvania were found to achieve ‘sufficient’ weed suppression within 2-6 Mg ha-1 of biomass at termination (Baraibar et al. 2018).
 Another study found that >5 Mg ha-1 was required for CCs weed suppression to be comparable to herbicides in the Northeastern US (Mirsky et al. 2013).